Ryan Knowles: Career

-In 2025, Knowles joined Disney Cruise Line as a Broadway Guest Artist onboard the Disney Fantasy portraying the roles of Jafar in Aladdin: A Musical Spectacular and Dr. Greenaway in Disney's Believe.
-This is the second time he as appeared in this show, having portrayed the Genie in the original production at Hyperion Theatre at Disney's California Adventure in Anaheim, California in 2006 and 2007.
+In spring 2010, Knowles starred as Roman emperor Caligula in Randy Weiner and Alfred Preisser's Caligula Maximus at La MaMa Experimental Theatre Club, in the Ellen Stewart Theatre.
+In 2025, he joined Disney Cruise Line as a Broadway guest artist on the Disney Fantasy, portraying the roles of Jafar in Aladdin: A Musical Spectacular and Dr. Greenaway in Disney's Believe.
+It was his second appearance in a Disney show, having portrayed the Genie in the original production at the Hyperion Theatre in Disney California Adventure, Anaheim, California, in 2006 and 2007.